Introduction to splines2

 the left boundary knot.

-ipmsMat <- mSpline(x1, knots = knots, degree = 3, intercept = TRUE,
+ipmsMat <- mSpline(px, knots = knots, intercept = TRUE,

 periodic = TRUE, Boundary.knots = c(0, 1), integral = TRUE)

-abline(v = seq.int(0, 3), h = seq.int(0, 3), lty = 2, col = "gray")
+abline(h = seq.int(0, 3), lty = 2, col = "gray")

 I-splines (Ramsay 1988) are simply the integral of M-splines and thus monotonically nondecreasing with unit maximum value.
 A monotonically nondecreasing (nonincreasing) function can be fitted by a linear combination of I-spline basis functions with nonnegative (nonpositive) coefficients plus a constant, where the coefficient of the constant is unconstrained.

-The example given by Ramsay (1988) was the I-splines corresponding to that quadratic M-splines with three internal knots placed at 0.3, 0.5, and 0.6.
+The example given by Ramsay (1988) was the I-splines corresponding to the quadratic M-splines with three internal knots placed at 0.3, 0.5, and 0.6.
 Notice that the degree of I-splines is defined from the associated M-splines instead of their polynomial degree.

 isMat <- iSpline(x, knots = knots, degree = 2, intercept = TRUE)